 While you definitely want to avoid injecting personal observations and irrelevant conversations into the minutes, the amount of context you include is a judgment call.
 To strike the balance, imagine that 6 months from now someone will need to know what happened in your meeting, and write to that person.

-Making Meeting Minutes More Usable
+TIPS: Making Meeting Minutes More Usable

 If you’re writing formal meeting minutes, you’ll be more or less forced into a certain format.
 For trade unions, schools, city and county governments, and others, you’ll need to model your meeting minutes based on Robert’s Rules of Order.